QwertyIsCoding/QwertyBot/README.md

 ## Built With

-Build with Discord.py and is self-hosted on a Raspberry Pi running Ubuntu headless(server side) .
+Build with Discord.py and is hosted with Heroku.

 ## Getting Started